Original source: Seeking Alpha – “Comparative characteristics of Russian, Ukrainian economies”

 Part of the blame for the fall was the price of oil.
 Everyone knows how dependent the Russian economy is on oil prices, but here’s how Azeybarzhan and Kazakhstan have fallen, how much other oil-bearing countries have fallen, and how much Russia has fallen.

-As the modern Russian poet said: “This train is
+As the modern Russian poet said: “This train is on fire”.

 The main counter-sanction they introduced relates to food.
 During this time, the Russians showed an increase in agriculture by so much, and the fall in imports in the food basket is so much.
 Russians complain.